zenaton/rfcs/rfc-015-how-engine-works.md

 Notes:
 - a instance execution is terminated as soon as all known branches have reached end.
-- per instance, branches are indexed by its rank (first created branch is called branch 0, second created branch is called branch 1, etc...) and have properties:
+- per instance, branches are indexed by its rank (first created branch is called branch 0, second created branch is called branch 1, etc…) and have properties:
     - its type: `handle`, `onEvent`, `onStart`,  `onSuccess`, `onFailure`, `onTimeout`
     - a creation index: the value of `index` at first execution of this branch.